Barry-Wehmiller

 Barry-Wehmiller Companies is a global supplier of manufacturing technology and services based in St. Louis, Missouri.
 In 2016 it was ranked no. 10 on the St. Louis Business Journal's list of the city's Top 150 Privately Held Companies.

 Although it was founded in 1885 as a maker of machinery for the brewing industry, since 1987, Barry-Wehmiller has acquired more than 80 companies that provide equipment and services for a variety of industries: packaging, paper converting, sheeting, corrugating, engineering, and IT consulting.

-Barry-Wehmiller's Chairman and CEO, Bob Chapman, is co-author of the book Everybody Matters: The Extraordinary Power of Caring For Your People Like Family.
+Barry-Wehmiller's former Chairman and CEO, Bob Chapman, is co-author of the book Everybody Matters: The Extraordinary Power of Caring For Your People Like Family.
 He regularly writes about issues relating to leadership and workplace culture on his blog, Truly Human Leadership.

 History

 1885-1975

 By the 1880s, St. Louis, Missouri had become the third-largest city in the United States in the production of beer.
 The city would still hold that ranking by the end of the decade, but within that time span, its production would increase by almost a million barrels a year.

 That time period was one of rapid technological advancement in brewing, not only in St. Louis but all over the United States.
 The largest brewers in the city, the Lemp Brewery and Anheuser-Busch were beginning to utilize mechanical refrigeration in beer production and transport, while more modern techniques of bottling and pasteurization would also help the product stay fresh longer for wider distribution.

 It was within the midst of massive growth within the industry, in 1885, that Thomas Barry bought into a machine shop that provided production equipment and repair service to local breweries.
 In 1890, Barry's brother-in-law Alfred Wehmiller also joined the company and by 1897, both men purchased the company fully and it became the Barry-Wehmiller Machinery Company.
 Under the Barry-Wehmiller partnership, the company developed and began offering its own pasteurizers and bottle washers and grew from a regional to worldwide supplier.
 Their customers not only included St. Louis-based breweries such as Anheuser-Busch, Griesedieck Brothers beer, Falstaff Brewing Corporation and Hyde Park, but other national beer makers, including Joseph Schlitz Brewing Company and Miller Brewing Company.

 Throughout the years of Prohibition in the United States—1920-1933—Barry-Wehmiller focused its attention on the soft drink and dairy industries, as well as their international brewing business.

 As market challenges caused the business to struggle into the 1950s, the Wehmiller family sold controlling interest in the company in 1957 to William Chapman, formerly an auditor for Arthur Anderson who had been hired as treasurer in 1953.
 The company would continue to struggle through the 1960s and mid-1970s.